Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 Why “we do it” is often expensive

-Something similar is proposed by CData in its guide”Build vs. Buy: Evaluating Data Integration Approaches”: home integrations give maximum flexibility, but at the cost of assuming the entire life cycle (design, development, documentation, support, evolution) with the internal team.
+CData proposes something similar in its guide”Build vs. Buy: Evaluating Data Integration Approaches”: in-house integrations offer maximum flexibility, but at the cost of taking on the entire lifecycle (design, development, documentation, support, evolution) with the internal team.

 • Opportunity cost: While the team is supporting integrations, it's not building core functionality or improving the customer experience.